FlexGuard: A Design Space for On-Body Feedback for Safety Scaffolding in Strength Training: WORKSHOPS WITH A PROOF-OF-CONCEPT

-Participants recognized the system’s potential to support injury prevention.
+Participants recognized the system’s potential to scaffold safety by supporting their awareness of physical limits and providing embodied constraint at safety-critical moments.
 Participants rated highly on “The suit helped me avoid unsafe ranges of motion” (mean = 5.7).
-P2 explained, “\textit{This suit stops me before going too far.}” Similarly, P4 emphasized the value of strong corrective cues: “\textit{The suit stops me right away, which is really great if I'm about to hurt myself.}” These results validate the role of \FD{rigid} straps as hard stops for critical safety.
+P2 explained, “\textit{This suit stops me before going too far.}” Similarly, P4 emphasized the value of strong corrective cues: “\textit{The suit stops me right away, which is really great if I'm about to hurt myself.}” Together, these results validate the role of \FD{rigid} straps as movement constraints that scaffold trainees’ awareness of and response to safety-relevant movement at critical moments.